gavinkflam/bblisp/README.md

 `(get dictionary:dict key:string):any`

+`(get vector:vector index:integer):any`

-Returns the value mapped to the key.
-Returns nil if key not present.
+Returns the value mapped to the key or index.

+Returns nil if the key or index is not present.

 #### get-in

-`(get-in dictionary:dict keys:vector[string]):any`
+`(get-in dictionary:dict keys:vector[string/integer]):any`

+`(get-in vector:vector keys:vector[string/integer]):any`

-Returns the value in a nested dictionary using a sequence of keys.
+Returns the value in a nested associative structure using a sequence of keys or indexes.

-Returns nil if key not present.
+Returns nil if the key or index is not present.

 #### member?